 Yes, it does.
 Like all vaccines, the COVID-19 vaccine teaches our bodies to fight the virus and protects us from getting very sick from COVID-19, no matter your age.
-The Pfizer vaccine has been shown to be safe and effective in preventing the COVID-19 virus in both kids and adults.
-Much like the results seen in vaccine trials with adults, vaccines were about 91% effective at preventing COVID-19 infections in children ages 5 - 11.
-And previous research showed that the vaccine is 95% effective in preventing the coronavirus with symptoms in people ages 16 and older.
+In fact, research has shown that the Pfizer vaccine is extremely effective in preventing the COVID-19 virus in children ages 12 - 15.
+Previous research showed that the vaccine is 95% effective in preventing the coronavirus with symptoms in people ages 16 and older.
 And so far early research suggests that the vaccine is 96% effective at preventing people from getting very sick and going to the hospital because of the Delta variant.